Paradigm4/bridge/README.md

   * Specify if a new array is created (`update:false`, default) or an existing array is updated (`update:true`)
 * `format`
   * Specify array storage format.
-Currently only format supported and the default is Apache Arrow
+Currently the only and the default format supported is Apache Arrow
   * e.g., `xsave(..., format:'arrow')`
 * `compression`
   * Specify is the array should be stored compress and what